Many paints intended for metal are higher VOC enamel paints or oil-based spray paints (which are very smelly and are not non-toxic).

 4. Chalk Paint

 Chalk paint is the lowest odor option when wet.
-It’s not durable enough for exterior use and needs a top coat inside.
+It’s not durable enough for exterior use and usually needs a top coat inside.
 It’s a great option for crafts and decor inside the house.

 Annie Sloan Chalk Paint can be used over some metals as a primer in interior applications.
-It’s an extremely low odor option.
+It’s an extremely low-odor option.

-Painting over Chalk Paint is not that easy though.
 If you want a clear sealer for Chalk Paint this post covers those options.
 Otherwise, Farrow and Ball Primer followed by their paint is the best way to paint over Chalk Paint in my experience.

 Rustoleum Chalked also works over metal and you can find it on Amazon and Home Depot.
 It’s slightly higher in odor than Annie Sloan (but cheaper!).